 3.3.1 Proficiency in the English language is required for entry to all programs and courses and any international or domestic applicant from a non-English speaking background must satisfy the university’s standard and program specific English language requirements.

-3.3.2 The university’s standard and program specific English language requirements are approved by the Deputy Vice Chancellor (Academic) on the recommendation of the Pro Vice Chancellor (International and Quality).
+3.3.2 The university’s standard and program specific English language requirements are approved by the Deputy Vice Chancellor (Academic) on the recommendation of the Director, USC International.
 These must be readily available for all students and displayed on the university web site.

 3.3.3 Any changes to the university’s standard or program specific English language requirements must allow a sufficient lead time for the entry of students and must be approved through the appropriate channels.
 Test scores must be not more than two years old at the time of application.
 If the applicant has undertaken more than one test, then only the most recent test result will be considered.

 4.1 The applicant initiates the admission process by contacting the relevant USC researchers setting out preliminary proposals of areas of research interest.

 4.2 An application for admission to a HDR must be made via the prescribed application process as outlined on the USC website and must include a research proposal and required supporting documentation.

 (c) Summary of relevant research literature;

 (d) Methodologies and methods to be used in the research;